Founded by Stanford, Harvard, and UC Berkeley researchers, Echelon Scholars helps high school students conduct world-class mentored research.

 Coca Cola Scholar ($20k Scholarship)

 Our tuition fee is $12,500.
-We do offer need-based financial aid which involves a supplementary application portion.
+We do offer need-based financial aid which involves a supplementary application portion and covers between 10-50% of the program.

-At Echelon Scholars, to achieve our goals of postgraduate-level, peer-reviewed outcomes, students must contribute to the state-of-the-art.
-Thus, we focus on interdisciplinary research where there is at least one element of technical skills used, such as AI/ML, data science, statistics and applied math.
-Students have done research on a huge variety of fields, from using neural network algorithms to do cash-flow based financial underwriting for credit cards to using data science for tracking animal migration patterns.
-All topics are ultimately chosen by our students after conducting a thorough literature review with their mentors, as is done in top university labs.
+At Echelon Scholars, to achieve our goals of postgraduate-level, peer-reviewed outcomes, we believe students must contribute to the state-of-the-art.
+Thus, our research opportunities focus on interdisciplinary research where there is at least one element of technical skills used, such as AI/ML, data science, molecular biology, statistics, applied math, and medical research.
+Our high school students have done research on a huge variety of fields, from cutting-edge biomedical research, to using neural network algorithms to do cash-flow based financial underwriting for credit cards to using data science for tracking animal migration patterns.
+All original research topics are ultimately chosen by our students after conducting a thorough literature review with their mentors, as is done in top university labs and research institutes - a high standard most summer research programs do not adhere to.